 With my grandparents on the maternal side of the family, my sister and I had to compete for that wishbone with nine other cousins.
 If we didn't get to crack the wishbone that year, we always had our paternal grandparents, of which we were the only grandchildren, from whom to claim the wishbone.

 The wishbone, also known as the furcula, is taken from the carcass of the turkey and dried out.
-Two people hang on to each side of the wishbone and crack it apart and whomever gets the bigger piece assumes his/her secret wish will be granted.
+Two people hang on to each side of the wishbone and crack it apart, and whomever gets the bigger piece assumes his/her secret wish will be granted.

 This tradition actually goes back thousands of years.
-Many ancient civilizations passed it down to one another and eventually it got passed down to Americans.
+Many ancient civilizations passed it down to one another, and eventually it got passed down to Americans.
 Who will win the coveted spots of wishbone crackers this Thanksgiving Day?

 Macy's Thanksgiving Day Parade

 This is the fun part!
 Watching this parade on Thanksgiving Day morning has become an annual tradition in many American families and especially in mine.
 With the turkey roasting in the oven, even Mom could join us to watch the parade.

 During WWII, however, there were no parades from 1942–44 because of a national helium shortage.
 Balloons were donated to the U.S. government to offer up as scrap rubber.
 By the end of WWII, because of the hiatus, people sorely missed Macy's Thanksgiving Day parade, and therefore the tradition grew even more popular as a Thanksgiving tradition.

 Today, approximately 3.5 million people arrive in person to see the floats up close and personal each year.

-Thanksgiving Day football
+Thanksgiving Day Football

 There is no way I could not write about the Thanksgiving Day football games.
 This is an American Thanksgiving tradition just as much as the big fat turkey.
 After dinner, it is so fun to watch the games together as a family as our meal digests in our tummies.
 I do feel sad, though, for the players who miss their family's Thanksgiving Day dinners and festivities because they have to play.
 Their Thanksgiving sacrifice makes a great tradition for the rest of us.

 Of course, there are some that think this should not be a Thanksgiving Day tradition and the players should be home with their families.
-But, the NFL makes too much money on Thanksgiving Day for that to happen anytime soon.
+But the NFL makes too much money on Thanksgiving Day for that to happen anytime soon.

 According to the Pro Football Hall of Fame, the playing of football on Thanksgiving Day was originally the tradition among high schools and colleges.
 That tradition has subsided, and the NFL has picked up that tradition.
-Modern day football as a Thanksgiving Day tradition with the NFL goes back to 1934 when the Detroit Lions decided to play against the Chicago Bears on Thanksgiving Day.
-The Lion's owner, George A. Richards, wanted to bolster his team's standing in Detroit.
+Modern day football as a Thanksgiving Day tradition with the NFL goes back to 1934, when the Detroit Lions decided to play against the Chicago Bears on Thanksgiving Day.
+The Lions' owner, George A. Richards, wanted to bolster his team's standing in Detroit.

-The Detroit Lions have played in a Thanksgiving Day game every year since then with only a brief hiatus from 1939–1944 (WWII).
+The Detroit Lions have played in a Thanksgiving Day game every year since then, with only a brief hiatus from 1939–1944 (WWII).
 The Dallas Cowboys have played every year on Thanksgiving Day since 1966, only missing two years, 1975 and 1977.
 Today, football and Thanksgiving Day are synonymous.

 The Miracle on 34th Street (1947)